Infectious Disease Surveillance

 • Recognizing large-scale public health events such as:

-• Potential exposure to infectious disease (example: a breach in infection control or to highly infectious disease).
+• Potential exposure to an infectious disease (example: a breach in infection control).

 NH Surveillance Systems

-Some infectious diseases are required by law (RSA 141-C ) to be reported by health care provider, facilities, and laboratories public health authorities.
-These diseases are contagious and can be cause serious illnesses if they are allowed to spread in a community.
+Some infectious diseases are required by law (RSA 141-C) to be reported by healthcare providers, facilities, or laboratories to NH Public Health authorities.
+These diseases are contagious and can cause serious illnesses if they spread in a community.

-Weekly disease reports from NH are sent to the US Centers for Disease Control and Prevention and added to reports from around the United States.
-All reports sent are de-identified in accordance with privacy laws to protect health related information.
+Weekly disease reports from NH are sent to the U.S. Centers for Disease Control and Prevention (CDC) and added to reports from around the United States.
+All reports sent (to CDC) do not include identifying information and meet the requirements of privacy laws for protected health-related information.

 This data allows for:

-• The detection of cluster or outbreaks of infectious diseases in order to respond and limit spread, or
+• The detection of cluster or outbreaks of infectious diseases, to respond and limit spread, or

-• To identify when a change has happened to a pathogen (disease causing organism) that is of concern and different treatments need to be considered.
+• To identify when a change has occurred to a pathogen (disease causing organism) of concern with different treatments needing to be considered.

 Syndromic Surveillance

-The Infectious Disease Surveillance Section within the Bureau of Infectious Disease Control maintains several surveillance systems to watch for symptoms and groups of symptoms that can be early warning signals for an emerging infectious, bioterrorism, or toxin related concern or problem.
+The Infectious Disease Surveillance Section (IDSS) manages several surveillance (data) systems to watch for symptoms and groups of symptoms that can be early warning signs for an emerging infectious, bioterrorism, or toxin-related concern or problem.
 This is called syndromic surveillance.

-• This data is then utilized for the identification of clusters of related illnesses or symptoms in a specific geographical area or region of the state.
+• This data is used to identify clusters of related illnesses or symptoms in a specific geographic area or region of the state.

-• If a cluster is detected, then an investigation to identify a source may be initiated depending on the situation and what is known about any investigations already ongoing in the area of concern.
+• If a cluster is identified, an investigation to locate a source may be initiated.
+This depends on the situation and what is known about any ongoing investigations, in the area of concern.

-• Identifies potential public health threats and to monitor population health.
+• Identifies potential public health threats and monitor population health.

-• AHEDD has been a proven tool for public health investigations:
+• AHEDD is a proven tool for public health investigations for:

 • Monitoring health conditions in the population, such as respiratory illness during influenza season, injuries during extreme weather events, and opioid drug overdoses.

-• Includes review of documented causes of death that might indicate an outbreak,
+• Includes review of documented causes of death that may indicate an outbreak,

-• Death due to infectious agent that is reportable, or
+• Death due to a reportable infectious disease, or

-• Be utilized during a public health threat such as bioterrorism event.
+• Be utilized during a public health threat such as a bioterrorism event.

-• This CDC system is the nation’s most widely used means to:
+• This CDC system is the nation’s most widely used means to monitor healthcare-related infections.

-• Gives government organizations and health care facilities the data needed to:
+• This gives government organizations and healthcare facilities data to:

-• Total number of students absent in NH schools.
+• A voluntary system which records the total number of absent students in NH schools.

 “In public health, we can’t do anything without surveillance.
 That is where public health begins.”